cncf/wg-serverless/workflow/spec/spec.md

 </tr>
 </table>

-The data output of the "SimpleRelayState" which then is passed as input to the transition state would be:
+The data output of the "SimpleInjectState" which then is passed as input to the transition state would be:

 ```json
 {